-Fannin County has developed a Telework Policy to promote telework as a means of achieving solutions to administrative efficiencies, addressing pandemics/epidemics, improving environmental quality, creating an atmosphere for employees to increase productivity and job satisfaction, and sustaining the hiring and retention of a highly qualified workforce by enhancing work/life integration.
+Fannin County has developed a Telework Policy to promote telework as a means of achieving solutions to address pandemics/epidemics.

 No employee is entitled to, or guaranteed the opportunity to, telework.
 Offering the opportunity to telework is a management option, based on the discretion of the employee's immediate supervisor and Department Head.
 Department Heads have a right to refuse to make telework available and to terminate a telework arrangement at any time.